Aim of the Course

 Recognition

-A certificate of completion will be provided to advanced trainees on satisfactory completion of the course (including the written assessment).
+A certificate of completion will be provided to advanced trainees on satisfactory completion of the course (including the exam).

-For further information, please contact the AANMS Secretariat.
+For further information, please contact the AANMS’s Education Officer.